Indonesian infrastructure promises derailed by bureaucrats

 "Most airport rail links struggle to make money, more so if there are more than one line servicing the airport," said Raj Kannan, Managing Director of Tusk Advisory, who advises potential investors in Indonesia's infrastructure projects.

-Widodo must act fast, as Indonesia risks falling behind neighbours who are aggressively building infrastructure.
+Widodo must act fast, as Indonesia risks falling behind neighbors who are aggressively building infrastructure.

 Indonesia's cost of moving goods was as much as 27 percent of gross domestic product in 2013, outstripping Malaysia, Thailand and Vietnam, a study backed by the World Bank showed.